josxha/flutter-maplibre/docs/docs/getting-started/setup-android.md

 ```

 Starting from Android API level 23 you also need to request it at runtime.
-You can use the `PermissionManager` for it.
+You can use the `PermissionManager` for it (only available with version 0.1.2 or
+later).